komorebidev/time/scripts/README.md

 # Sync Module

-Push work logs to calendar as ics invites using Azure resources
+Push work logs to calendar as ics invites using Azure resources to send the email

 # Features

 * Converts markdown to Outlook ICS format
 * Supports multiple markdown file changes at once
 * Does not create duplicate events
+* If keywords like "Day off" are detected, it sets the day as out of office

 ## Resources